HL7/smart-app-launch/fsh/ig-data/input/pages/scopes-v2-wip.md

   * System level [search](http://hl7.org/fhir/http.html#search)
   * System level [history](http://hl7.org/fhir/http.html#history)

 Valid suffixes are a subset of the in-order string `.cruds`.
 For example, to convey support for creating and updating observations, use scope `patient/Observation.cu`.
 To convey support for reading and searching observations, use scope `patient/Observation.rs`.
-For backwards compatibility, servers should tread SMART v1 scopes as follows:
+For backwards compatibility, servers should treat SMART v1 scopes as follows:

 * `.read` ⇒ `.rs`
 * `.write` ⇒ `.cud`